-Runnels, the oldest independent school in Baton Rouge, was founded in 1965 as an academically progressive preschool by Dr. L.K.
-Runnels and his late wife, Patricia (deceased, 1982).
-Over the years, Runnels expanded to include an elementary school and a junior and senior high.
+Runnels, the oldest independent school in Baton Rouge, was founded in 1965 as an academically progressive preschool with a warm and engaging environment by Dr. L.K.
+Runnels and Patricia Runnels (deceased, 1982).
+Over the years, it expanded to include an elementary school and a junior and senior high.

 Runnels offers quality instruction in small class settings to students in preschool through high school.
 The curriculum is college preparatory, with a strong program of electives in the visual and performing arts.

 Runnels High School has one of the largest Advanced Placement (AP) programs in the area, normally offering 18-20 AP courses each year.
 Historically, Runnels has been well represented in the College Board’s AP Scholar Awards Program.
-In the 2016-17 school year, 31 students from Runnels were named AP Scholars.
+In the 2018-2019 school year, 32 Runnels students were named AP Scholars.

 In addition to a rigorous academic program, arts education is a cornerstone of "The Runnels Experience."
 The performing arts classroom building and 500-seat Gladys Hague Runnels Theatre support the school’s prominence as an arts center.
-Gladys Hague Runnels served as Elementary Principal, and then as Assistant Head of School, for 33 years until she and Dr. L. K. Runnels retired.
-Beginning and advanced courses are offered in band, strings, harp, piano, music theory, chorus, ballet, drama, technical theater, and playwriting.
-The visual arts program provides classes in studio art, honors art, AP art, art history, painting, and media arts.
+Gladys Hague Runnels served as Elementary Principal, and then as Assistant Head of School, for 33 years until she and her husband, Founding Headmaster Dr. L. K. Runnels, retired.
+Beginning and advanced courses are offered in band, strings, harp, piano, music theory, dance, drama, and technical theater.
+The visual arts program provides classes in studio art, honors art, AP art, art history, painting, sculpture, and media arts.

 "Perhaps the greatest benefit of a Runnels education," said Founding Headmaster Dr. L.K.
 Runnels, "is an intangible one — the greater sense of self-worth that settles on Runnels students in a campus environment that is nurturing, caring, and tolerant."